-- Make recommendations for improving dispatch, reducing the potential for duplication of service, and ensuring adequate coverage. - Currently, some calls go through the Police Department, others go through the Mohegan Fire Department, and still others (i.e., cell phone calls) go through the State. - Develop recommendations for how to merge or otherwise streamline existing services..
+- Make recommendations for improving dispatch, reducing the potential for duplication of service, and ensuring adequate coverage. - Currently, some calls go through the Police Department, others go through the Mohegan Fire Department, and still others (i.e., cell phone calls) go through the State. - Develop recommendations for how to merge or otherwise streamline existing services, as well as how to shift to increased paid personnel.